The GC Wealth Project logo

 Acknowledgements, from GC Wealth Project Director Salvatore Morelli

 The project underwent approximately five years of development before its launch, and many individuals contributed to varying degrees, during multiple stages, and to different sections of the project.
 First, the project would not exist without the continuous, reliable, and professional support of the Stone Center, including its director Janet Gornick, and the staff, Carolyn Fisher, Mei-Ling Israel, Jennifer Kitses, Veronica Ordaz, and Saraya McPherson.
-I also acknowledge the support from the Law Department of the University of Roma Tre, including the director Antonio Carratta, as well as the admin staff Giuseppina Santilli and Federico Melograno.
+I also acknowledge the support from the Law Department of the University of Roma Tre, including the director Antonio Carratta, as well as the admin staff Giuseppina Santilli, Alessia Cantarella, Federico Melograno, and Michele Sancioni.
+The organizational and communication support from Ylenia Sina is also acknowledged.
+Facundo Alvaredo, Charlotte Bartels, Yonatan Berman, Miles Corak, Philipp Erfurth, Josep Espasa Reig, Giacomo Gabbuti, Janet Gornick, Demetrio Guzzardi, Elena Granaglia, Joe Hasell, Roberto Iacono, Rama Dasi Mariani, Leslie McCall, Branko Milanovic, Teresa Munzi, Jorg Neugschwender, Brian Nolan, Juan Palomino, Piotr Paradowski, Alberto Pozzolo, Marco Ranaldi, Antonio Scialà, and Philippe Van Kerm provided invaluable feedback.

-Regarding the Wealth Topography database, I would like to acknowledge the invaluable contribution of Gonçalo Costa in conceptualizing the database and initiating the first systematic data gathering effort.
-Giacomo Rella oversaw the development of the Wealth Topography database and played a pivotal role.
-He carried out various essential tasks, including conceptualization, designing the current data architecture, the national accounting mapping, and the automation of data gathering.
-Furthermore, he structured detailed metadata complementing the database.
-I would also like to thank Ana Rojas Silvero for providing valuable assistance in gathering and classifying raw sources on household balance sheets.
-My thanks also go to Marco Ranaldi, Yaoqi Lin, and Pranabes Probeshika Dutta for their support with initial data gathering.
+Regarding the Wealth Topography database, Goncalo Costa conceptualized the database and initiated the data-gathering effort.
+Giacomo Rella led the development of the Wealth Topography database, followed by Max Longmuir.
+Both worked on the conceptualization, design of the data architecture, the national accounting mapping, the automation of data gathering, and the design of the detailed metadata complementing the database.
+Severin Rapp is now leading the Topgraphy section and overseeing the future expansion of the section.
+We thank Ana Rojas Silvero for providing essential support in collecting and systematizing raw data sources on household balance sheets.
+Our thanks also go to Marco Ranaldi, Yaoqi Lin, and Pranabes Probeshika Dutta for their support with the initial data gathering.

-The collaborative work of Frincasco Di Biase and Ercio Muñoz, working with me, proved instrumental in gathering the available data series for the Wealth Inequality Trends section.
-Additionally, Franziska Disslbacher took an oversight role of the Wealth Inequality Trends database and made possible the automation of its creation process.
-Furthermore, together with Ignacio Flores, she enabled the estimation of wealth inequality trends series using cross-national survey databases.
-The development of methodological tables to supplement the inequality trends series was carried out by me, with meticulous assistance from Frincasco Di Biase throughout the process, which was instrumental in deriving the final tables in their current form.
-Adam Rego Johnson played a pivotal role in creating compilation standards and manuals, as well as providing invaluable work in editing, proofreading, and classifying the tables.
-He also played a fundamental role in systematizing and classifying references, including within the Digital Library of Research on Wealth Inequality and the Data Sources Library.
-The initial work conducted by Carolyn Fisher, Ian Haberman, Twisha Asher, and subsequent contributions by Franziska Disslbacher, were instrumental in determining the conceptual structure of the methodological tables, as well as providing content for specific sources.
+For the Wealth Inequality Trends section, Frincasco Di Biase and Ercio Muñoz carried out the foundational work by gathering the initial dataset.
+Franziska Disslbacher oversaw the development of the Wealth Inequality Trends database in 2022 and part of 2023, and contributed to the establishment of automation processes.
+In 2023 Matteo Targa took over Franziska’s role and developed a quality management routine.
+In collaboration with Ignacio and Franziska, Matteo created the estimates of wealth inequality trends series using cross-national survey databases.
+Finally, Matteo is responsible for the management, update, expansion, and streamlining process of the inequality trends section.
+The development of methodological tables to supplement the inequality trends series was carried out by Salvatore Morelli, with great assistance from Frincasco Di Biase, Franziska Disslbacher, and Matteo Targa.
+We are indebted to Tony Shorrocks for sharing Credit Suisse data.
+Adam Rego Johnson had a pivotal role in establishing compilation standards and manuals.
+He also contributed significantly through editing, proofreading, and classifying the tables.
+Adam had a pivotal role in the reference management and the creation of the Digital Library of Research on Wealth Inequality and the Data Sources Library.
+Early contributions from Carolyn Fisher, Ian Haberman, Twisha Asher, and subsequent work by Franziska Disslbacher, were important in completing and optimizing the structure of the methodological tables, as well as providing details for specific sources.
 Thanks also to Philipp Erfurth for his valuable feedback during the early stages of the process.

-Ignacio Flores played a crucial role in overseeing the overall architecture of the data warehouse.
-His work allowed for the integration of various components, resulting in a cohesive and well-structured data warehouse.
+Ignacio Flores had a crucial role in supervising the overall architecture of the data warehouse.
+His oversight was vital for the integration of different elements of the data warehouse, such that the data is cohesively and logically structured.

 Stone Center logo Graduate Center logo Roma TRE logo